Bibek-14/Eportfolio-Computer-Science-/README.md

 - Journal5 : Emerging Technology and Artifact Update

 ## **Conclusion**
 Together, these artifacts and journals highlight my knowledge in database administration, mobile development, algorithms, and software engineering, indicating my ability to contribute to practical computer science projects.
-Thnak you for your time on my ePortfolio.
+Thank you for your time on my ePortfolio.
 Have a great day.